Skylake-dev/Notes/Computer Security/Computer Security.md

 - can be guessed --> make it not connected to the user
 - can be cracked (bruteforced) --> ensure that it is long and complex enough to make it unfeasible

 However those countermeasures have a cost, they impact on the usability and user experience.
-Also we cannot expect all user to remeber long and complex password (they are going to write on sticky notes and make it easier to be stolen).
+Also we cannot expect all users to remember long and complex passwords (they are going to write on sticky notes and make it easier to be stolen).

 #### Secure password exchange
 - use mutual authentication to ensure that we are sending the information to the correct place
 - use a challenge-response scheme
-- random data with each request to avoid replay attacks
+- random data with each request to avoid [replay attacks](https://en.wikipedia.org/wiki/Replay_attack)

 #### Secure password storage
-If we have an archive of passwords we need to protect it against attackers that may want to stel it.
+If we have an archive of passwords we need to protect it against attackers that may want to steal it.
 First thing is to **never** store passwords in plain text.
-We always need to at least hash it using a strong cryptographic hash function and preferrably salt it with a random salt (see [salting](https://en.wikipedia.org/wiki/Password_salting)) to avoid the use of rainbow tables.
+We always need to at least hash it using a strong cryptographic hash function and preferably salt it with a random salt (see [salting](https://en.wikipedia.org/wiki/Password_salting)) to avoid the use of rainbow tables.
 Additionally we need to be careful in password recovery schemes not to leak secrets (we should not be able to if we only have hash).
 The most effective way is to send a link to log in the user on a verified email address and have him change the password immediately on login.

 ### To have factor
 The user needs to have a specific object in order to authenticate.